MEF-GIT/MEF-LSO-Legato-SDK/schema/serviceSchema/carrierEthernet/README.md

 - Carrier Ethernet Service Level Specification (SLS)
 - Carrier Ethernet Common

-## Release Janis:
+## Release Kylie:

 **NOTE**:

 All references to 'MEF Forum' or 'MEF' in the documentation and YAML files should be interpreted to be references to 'Mplify Alliance' and 'Mplify' respectively.
 Since the approval process for this standard and associated assets coincides with the transition of the name of MEF Forum to Mplify Alliance, changes were not made to the files on this release.

-**Readiness status**: Letter Ballot - proposed
+**Readiness status**: Published Standard

 **Summary**:

- - Mplify W101 YAML schemas are now Letter Ballot.
+ - Mplify 101 YAML schemas are now Published Standard

- - Mplify W101 provides a set of Postman scripts for testing the set of REST operations with valid Mplify W101 payloads.
+ - Mplify 101 provides a set of Postman scripts for testing the set of REST operations with valid Mplify 101 payloads.

  - Alignment of data types used in Carrier Ethernet Service Schemas with Carrier Ethernet Product Schemas.